Phitsanulok

 Best Time to Visit

-Northern Thailand’s climate makes Phitsanulok most comfortable from November through February, when temperatures stay cooler and humidity drops.
+Phitsanulok’s lower-northern climate makes it most comfortable from November through February, when temperatures stay cooler and humidity drops.
 These months provide ideal conditions for meditation and outdoor activities that complement retreat programs.
 March through May brings intense heat that can make spiritual practices more challenging, especially if they involve outdoor elements.

 The rainy season from June through October shouldn’t deter serious retreat participants, as indoor meditation and spiritual activities continue regardless of weather.
 Some travelers actually prefer the rainy season’s quieter atmosphere and lower prices at retreat centers.